 Is this type of technology the next step in corporate learning?
 Honestly, it’s hard to say, but it is something that many organizations are exploring, and I feel that even if they're not embracing this style of learning, they should be at least exploring it.

 Interested in learning more?
-Register for the June 27th BYTE session, Engagement Through Immersive Technology.
+Register for the June 27th BYTE session (or watch the recording if you missed the session), Engagement Through Immersive Technology.